 Books and ALL of the Things for Back to School

 Lime Tree Kids is my other go-to for back to school supplies and their Sinchies range is great.
-We also have the MontiiCo smoothie cups and they have CHANGED MY LIFE – how pretty are they – pictured above on my bench.
-Okay they have just lessened the screaming in the mornings, which is pretty much changing my life.
+We also have the MontiiCo smoothie cups and they have CHANGED MY LIFE .
 When we need to be out by 6:30am, I make a fruit, oats, yoghurt (chia if I’m feeling brave and can smoosh them enough that the kids won’t detect them) smoothie and take them all in the car.
 There is no condensation on the outside for small children to scream about and the smoothie stays cold for hours.
-My children take an insanely long time to wake up (they take after their father) and breakfast can take 45 minutes which I simply do not have on work mornings.
+My children take an insanely long time to wake up (something the definitely inherited from Dan, who was a SHOCKER in the mornings!) and breakfast can take 45 minutes which I simply do not have on work mornings.

 The girls have made beeswax wraps with Nonna for this year, but I can recommend the beeswax wraps from Biome – I have some still going strong from two years ago.

 For labeling I really only ever recommend Stuck on You.
 As a teacher I’ve witnessed *all the labels* over the years and I swear the Stuck on You ones are the ones that actually last the distance!

 With lunchboxes, labels and text books sorted, I turn now to my favourite books about school-related topics such as starting school, the politics of the playground, anxiety and friendships.
 Whether they are super confident, or feeling apprehensive, children’s books are a great way to introduce new experiences such as starting school or going back to school.
 Books are a way of entering the world of the classroom from the safety of a bedroom or the lap of a loved parent or grandparent.